Coast Guard, DHS.

 2. Impact on Small Entities

-This safety zone would not have a significant economic impact on a substantial number of small entities for the following reasons: This rule would be in effect for only 90 minutes late at night when vessel traffic is low, vessel traffic can pass safely around the safety zone, and the Coast Guard will notify mariners before activating the zone by appropriate means which may include but are not limited to Local Notice to Mariners and Broadcast Notice to Mariners.
+This safety zone would not have a significant economic impact on a substantial number of small entities for the following reasons: This proposed rule would be in effect for only 90 minutes late at night when vessel traffic is low.
+Vessel traffic could pass safely around the safety zone.
+Before the effective period, the Coast Guard will issue maritime advisories widely available to users of the waterway.

 3. Assistance for Small Entities